 Try these positive writing, drawing and colouring templates for children from our partner, The Happy News to spread a little joy.

-Create positive artwork for neighbours and passers by still going to work or to get food.
+Create positive artwork for neighbours and passers by going to work or to get food as well as key workers such as posties.
 Place rainbows or posters in your windows or spread joy through pavement chalk drawings.
-Positive words or a fun picture might just brighten someone's day and give them the little boost they need at this difficult time.
+Positive words or a fun picture might just brighten someone's day and give them the little boost they need at this uncertain time.
 Let your creative side out (or there's a rainbow template below if that makes it easier!)

 Pick up the phone - particularly if people aren’t online.
 It’s a simple way to check-in and have a conversation.
 A short phone call can really brighten someone’s day, especially if they live alone or are vulnerable.
 Try setting up a phone tree for neighbours, friends or family to stay connected, we've created a template to make it easy.